 As a Vanderbilt University senior in a bachelor's program you may qualify to enroll in courses approved for master's-level credit and get an early start on your Peabody master’s degree.
 You will need to apply for admission should you decide to continue a master's program at Peabody College after graduation, but if you have a cumulative GPA of 3.5 or higher when you graduate the GRE requirement will be waived.
 Ten Peabody master’s programs participate in the Early Start Program.

 Peabody Scholars is the college-wide honors program for Peabody.
 The program is designed to attract Peabody’s brightest and most intellectually engaged students across all Peabody departments, to provide them with a community of like-minded scholars and numerous opportunities for academic and social enrichment.
 Students apply to Peabody Scholars in the fall of their first year and, if accepted, begin the program in the spring semester.

 Integrated Bachelor and Master of Engineering

-Combined Bachelor’s in Civil Engineering & Masters in Construction Management
+Bachelor’s and Master’s in Civil Engineering with a concentration in Construction Management

 Accelerated Graduate Program in Engineering

 Students who enter Vanderbilt with a significant number of credits (20 to 30 hours), earned either through Advanced Placement tests or in college courses taken during high school, may be eligible for the Accelerated Graduate Program in Engineering.
-Through this program, a student is able to earn both a bachelor’s degree and an M.S. degree in about the same time required for the bachelor’s degree.
+Through this program, a student is able to earn both a bachelor’s degree and an M.S. degree in about the same time required for the bachelor’s degree or slightly longer.